-As you can see, decorating a table with spring table decor can be a simple task.
+As you can see, creating a thoughtful tablescape with spring table decor can be fairly simple.
 The hard part may just be deciding which elements to add into the mix.
 Certain pieces will mesh better than others, so all you can really do is jump in and begin.
 I had envisioned a completely different look than what transpired with my spring tablescape.
-However, once I started, it turned into something else.
-But I sure do love the magic it adds.
+Once I started, it turned into something completely different.
+But I sure do love the magic it adds…

-Additionally, try to veer toward using items you already have on hand, like I did, for a little less pressure on yourself.
+Additionally, try to veer toward using items you already have on hand, for a little less pressure on yourself.
 No sense in spending more than you have to if you can already make something breathtaking from what you have.

 This spring table decor is meant to inspire your next tablescape.
 Let it do just that–inspire you to create your very own, unique style.
 Yes, even if that means adding something kooky into the mix like a completely wrinkled table runner.

-I hope you’ll add a few of these ideas into your spring table decor this year.
+I still hope you’ll add a few of these ideas into your spring table decor this year.